worldofmarcus/project-portfolio-3/README.md

 The project was deployed to [Heroku](https://www.heroku.com).
 To deploy, please follow the process below:

-1. The first step is to log in to Heroku (or create an account if needed)
+1. The first step is to log in to Heroku (or create an account if needed).

 <details><summary><b>Heroku Step 1</b></summary>